 5. Video Reviews and Playthroughs

 Okay, you’ve now done plenty of research, but you still can’t decide whether a game is for you or not.
 My final step is Youtube.
 Here, I follow a similar philosophy.
-I just search for a game review or a playthrough and if one of the guys I value highly (Shut up and sit down, No pun included, Tom Vasel, Rahdo, Rodney Smith) pops up, I will watch it.
+I just search for a game review or a playthrough and if one of the guys I value highly (Shut up and sit down, No pun included, Broken Meeple, Tom Vasel, Rahdo, Rodney Smith) pops up, I will watch it.

 While the reviews are usually not much different than their written compatriots, I find playthroughs especially valuable.
 They allow you to see the game in action.
 You can observe how the rules are applied, how difficult are they to remember, how the mechanisms work, what are the core principles and strategies and so on.
 I find myself playing the game in my head, making decisions, and critically observing the demonstrating player.